marcogrcr/reusable-ui-widgets-with-webpack-5-example/README.md

 ### Pros

-- Independent deployments (hosting app and widget).
+- Independent deployments (host app and widget).
 - Isolated scope.
 - Dependency re-usage (if host app and widget use `react`, then `react` is downloaded and loaded in memory once).

 ### Cons

 - More complex than the other options.
-- Host and widget require to be bundled using `webpack` 5.
+- Host app and widget require to be bundled using `webpack` 5.

 **Note:** This approach can be used to build [micro frontend](https://micro-frontends.org/) architectures.